 Carousel School Educational Programming

 Carousel School’s curriculum and activity programming include students on both a general education curriculum (with accommodations and modifications) and an alternate curriculum.
 We also provide comprehensive educational services designed to support all children and their families.
 Students also enjoy many of Carousel’s extracurricular activities such as art, dance, social skills group, and physical education.
 Our educational program supports and encourages children to reach their fullest potential.
 Each of our students has special skills and many benefit from more intensive and specialized service plans.
-Some of our students’ developmental and learning delays include: Autism Spectrum Disorder, Asperger’s syndrome, Down syndrome, mental retardation (MR), cerebral palsy, Attention Deficit Disorder (ADD), Attention Deficit Hyperactivity Disorder (ADHD), Traumatic Brain Injury (TBI), emotional disturbance, Pervasive Developmental Disorder – Not Otherwise Specified (PDD-NOS), and communication disorders.
+Some of our students’ developmental and learning delays include: Autism Spectrum Disorder, Asperger’s syndrome, Down syndrome, Intellectual Disability (ID), cerebral palsy, Attention Deficit Disorder (ADD), Attention Deficit Hyperactivity Disorder (ADHD), Traumatic Brain Injury (TBI), and communication disorders.

 Our therapeutic and educational staff regularly reviews new approaches and interventions to provide our children and families with the most effective individualized and innovative supports.